Shantanu66/RealityConjurer/README.md

 flutter client to our server so that our server can predict the sketch based on our download model and then send it back to the client for display.

+# How To Run This Project

+    Clone the repository.
+    cd card_accumulator
+    Do flutter pub get.

 # Steps to Download:
 Clone this Repo in your system and also clone the FLASK_API for reality generator repo for the server part